deckerweb/connect-polylang-elementor/README.md

 **License:** GPL-2.0-or-later
 **License URI:** https://opensource.org/licenses/GPL-2.0

-Connect Polylang with Elementor - use language conditions in Elementor Pro Theme Builder.
+Connect Polylang with Elementor - show correct Templates, plus Elementor language switcher widget.

 ## Description

 ### What the Plugin Does
-* Elementor Templates will become translateable: the set conditions in *Elementor Pro Theme Builder* will now be applied also for templates in another (Polylang) language (happens under the hood)
+* **Show correct Template** (for different languages): It makes it so that Polylang can show the correct Elementor template that will be shown on the front end.
+Before the plugin, Elementor did not show the correct template.
+* Beyond enabling the Elementor post type in Polylang settings, plus assigning every post/page/template to a language, no further settings needed for these Template tweaks.
+It just works out of the box.
+All the heavy lifting happens under the hood.
 * **Usage Example:**
- * Make a header template in Elementor, set display conditions, apply this to one language (English for example)
+ * Make a header template in Elementor, set display conditions in Elementor panel, assign this to one language (English for example)
- * Make a second header template in Elementor, set NO display conditions for this one, but apply to another Polylang language (German for example), meaning to link those languages/templates in Polylang
+ * Make a second header template in Elementor, set NO display conditions for this one, but assign to another Polylang language (German for example), meaning to link those languages/templates in Polylang
  * Result: when viewing in frontend the proper English content appears with the English header template, translated content in German appears with the German header template
-* No further settings needed for these Template tweaks - just works out of the box!
-All the heavy lifting happens under the hood.

 ### Plus: Even More Features
-* **Native Elementor Widget**: Polylang Language Switcher Widget to easily built a nice language switcher menu and have more styling options for non-coders at hand
+* **Polylang Language Switcher Widget**: A native Elementor Widget to easily built a nice language switcher menu and have **more styling options** for non-coders at hand
-* **Elementor Finder integration**: Adds Polylang languages, admin settings links, plus support resources as quick jump links to the Elementor Finder feature (Elementor v2.3.0+)
+* **Elementor Finder integration**: Adds Polylang languages, admin settings links, plus support resources as quick jump links to the Elementor Finder feature (Elementor v2.3.0+) - so you can navigate more quickly from whereever you are
+* **Dynamic Tags** in Elementor Pro: Polylang Language Names (all registered/active) / Current Language Name / Current Language Code / Current Language Flag (image) / Current Language URL

 ### Further Plugin Info
 * More features might be added in the future.
-* Community collaboration between Brad Johnson, David Decker and more code coming from the Elementor/Polylang community
+* Community collaboration between David Decker and Brad Johnson, and more code coming from the Elementor/Polylang community

 ### Translations